mahmoud-malek/monty/README.md

   - `swap`: swaps the top two elements of the stack.
   - `add`: adds the top two elements of the stack.
   - `nop`: does nothing.
+  - `sub`: subtracts the top element of the stack from the second top element.
+  - `div`: divides the second top element of the stack by the top element.
+  - `mul`: multiplies the top two elements of the stack.
+  - `mod`: computes the rest of the division of the second top element by the top element.
+  - `pchar`: prints the char at the top of the stack.
+  - `pstr`: prints the string starting at the top of the stack.
+  - `rotl`: rotates the stack to the top.
+  - `rotr`: rotates the stack to the bottom.
+  - `stack`: sets the format of the data to a stack (LIFO).
+  - `queue`: sets the format of the data to a queue (FIFO).

 ## 🚀 Usage